beemesh/beemesh.io/README.md

 ## Longterm

-In case of reliability issues with the  in the long term, an alternative architecture designed for stability is strongly adivced.
-This is to be achieved by considering Cri-O and Kubernetes instead of Podman AND retaining the new innovative design decisions.
+A reconsideration of Cri-O and Kubernetes instead of Podman while retaining the new innovative design decisions is possible.
+This will be evaluated on a second stage.

-### Architecture

 ![BeeMesh Binary](assets/img/beemesh.png)